 It’s not uncommon for people who suffer from anxiety disorders have other mental issues.
 Doctors refer to these cases as co-occurring disorders.
 Depression is the most common co-occurring disorder.

 For that reason, a good mood disorder treatment program offers dual diagnosis treatment.
-It’s the same kind of program that helps people who struggle with addictions and mental illnesses.
-In fact, addiction is also a mental disorder.
+It’s the same kind of program that helps people who struggle with substance abuse and mental illnesses.
+In fact, substance abuse is also a mental disorder.

 Is Anxiety A Mood Disorder?
 Seek Help Today

 When you have a mental disorder, it’s important to seek treatment sooner rather than later.
 Once the brain develops one condition, it’s prone to develop more.
-At Rose Hill Center, we aid the recovery of mental disorders and addiction.
+At Rose Hill Center, we aid the recovery of mental disorders and substance abuse.
 Some of the programs that we have include:

 - Residential rehabilitation program